soumyadg/Topic-Modelling/readme.md

 Embark on the exploration of two majestic topic modelling techniques:

 - **Latent Dirichlet Allocation (LDA)**: A probabilistic masterpiece that envisions documents as a symphony of topics, and each topic as a harmonious blend of words.
-- **Non-Negative Matrix Factorization (NMF)**: The alchemy of linear algebra, conjuring topics from the matrix of terms and documents.

 ## Implementation 🛠️